 - Brown, K. H., (in press).Reporting efficacy of cultural competence.
 Interdisciplinary Journal for Teaching and Learning.

-Providing professional development to speech-language pathologists and teachers who work with P-12 students who are English language learners, and helping to create social justice.
+Providing technical assistance to school-based speech-language pathologists (SLPs) and teachers who work with P-12 students who are English language learners, efficacy of school-based SLPs to provide dysphagia management services, and helping to create social justice.

 Reading, international travel